-The Department of Chemistry is housed in the Chemistry, Astronomy and Physics building, better known as the CAP building.
-It's one of the newer buildings on the Appalachian State campus and is also home to the Physics and Astronomy Department and the Computer Science Department.
+The Department of Chemistry and Fermentation Sciences is housed in Garwood Hall.
+It's one of the newer buildings on the Appalachian campus and is also home to the Physics and Astronomy Department.

 Laboratories in the A.R.
-Smith Department of Chemistry are equipped with modern instrumentation which is used regularly by faculty and students.
-We also provide services to research and industry partners.
+Smith Department of Chemistry and Fermentation Sciences are equipped with modern instrumentation which is used regularly by faculty and students.
+We also provide services to research and industry partners (DOCX).